Real-World Scene Recovery for Scattering-Degraded Images Using Spatial and Frequency Priors

-\textbf{Learning-based Methods.} Leveraging the powerful nonlinear modeling capability of deep learning, several network architectures~\cite{cai,wen2023encoder,feng2024advancing,cong2024semi,ning2025mabdt,su2025real,fu2025iterative} are designed for a single degradation task.
-For instance, DehazeNet~\cite{cai} learns to predict transmission maps directly from hazy inputs.
-Furthermore, KA-Net~\cite{feng2024advancing} and IPC-Dehaze~\cite{fu2025iterative} are developed to improve generalization for real-world dehazing.
-However, they are ineffective for nighttime hazy scenes owing to feature differences between daytime and nighttime hazy images.
-To achieve challenging nighttime dehazing, SFSNiD~\cite{cong2024semi} is for nighttime dehazing.
-In addition, EMPF-Net~\cite{wen2023encoder} and MABDT~\cite{ning2025mabdt} focus on remote sensing degraded scenes.
-Recently, several all-in-one image restoration networks~\cite{xu2024mvksr,liu2024real,li2025low,wen2025multi,cui2025adair} have been proposed to handle multiple degradations.
+\textbf{Learning-based Methods.} Leveraging the powerful nonlinear modeling capability of deep learning, several network architectures~\cite{cai,ren2016single,wen2023encoder,feng2024advancing,cong2024semi,su2025real,fu2025iterative,ning2025mabdt,li2025low,ma2025coa,zhang2026pdda,gui2026brightness,lin2026downstream,wang2026sea} are designed for a single degradation task.
+For instance, DehazeNet~\cite{cai} and MSCNN~\cite{ren2016single} learn to estimate transmission maps directly from hazy inputs.
+Furthermore, KA-Net~\cite{feng2024advancing}, IPC-Dehaze~\cite{fu2025iterative}, and PDDA~\cite{zhang2026pdda} aim to improve generalization for real-world dehazing.
+However, these methods often struggle with nighttime scenes due to the significant domain gap between daytime and nighttime haze.
+To achieve challenging nighttime dehazing, SFSNiD~\cite{cong2024semi} and SFN~\cite{gui2026brightness} are specifically designed for nighttime dehazing.
+In addition, EMPF-Net~\cite{wen2023encoder} and MABDT~\cite{ning2025mabdt} focus on remote sensing haze removal.
+For underwater degraded scenes, SEA-PACE~\cite{wang2026sea} exploits semi-supervised learning with uncertainty modeling for underwater image enhancement.
+DTI-UIE~\cite{lin2026downstream} incorporates downstream task guidance to improve detail reconstruction and recognition performance.
+Recently, several image restoration networks~\cite{gao2023let,lu2024aosrnet,liu2024real,li2025low,wen2025multi,cui2025adair,cui2025adair,Chen_2025_CVPR,cui2026starir} have been proposed to handle multiple degradations.
+TOE-Net~\cite{gao2023let} jointly addresses haze and sandstorm degradations by modeling channel-wise correlations through an MLP-based module, enabling unified enhancement of low-visibility images under different scattering conditions.
+AOSR-Net~\cite{lu2024aosrnet} integrates multiple enhancement modules, including gamma correction and linear stretching, to improve visibility and restore details across diverse low-visibility scenarios.
 Wen et al.~\cite{wen2025multi} propose MPMF-Net, which leverages multi-axis prompt learning and multi-dimension feature interaction to restore weather-degraded images.
 AdaIR~\cite{cui2025adair} mines both spatial and frequency domain information to address different types of degradations.
 Despite their impressive performance on simulated degraded images, learning-based approaches typically exhibit limited generalization to real-world scenes, primarily due to domain discrepancies.
 Moreover, data-driven methods require large-scale datasets for training and considerable computational resources.